 “Our family is honored to see my brother become part of such an iconic memorial,” Sam Flores said.
 “It was William’s nature to help others.
 We are all very proud of him and grateful to know his story will continue to inspire others for generations to come.”

 After the collision, Flores stayed on board to help free as many shipmates as possible.
 He used his belt to open a life jacket locker and let them float to the surface.
 Had he not made his sacrifice, it is believed that the death toll would have been much higher.

-To see the latest memorial dedicated to U.S. military veterans, visitors must take a boat 10 miles offshore into the Gulf of Mexico and plunge 40 feet underwater wearing scuba gear.
+To see the Circle of Heroes underwater memorial, visitors must take a boat 10 miles off the coast of Clearwater into the Gulf of Mexico and plunge 40 feet underwater wearing scuba gear.

-Mathews had long been working on the Pinellas County Artificial Reef program, says John David White, director of the nonprofit Brighter Future Florida, in charge of creating the memorial.
+Mathews had long been working on the Pinellas County Artificial Reef program, said John David White, director of the nonprofit Brighter Future Florida, in charge of creating the memorial.
 “Dr. Mathews thought about how we can create a reef that honors our veterans as well.”